2 Rubric and Assessment

 - a ‘paradata’ essay (or video, or other digital form) that reflects on your growth as a historian over the term with reference to the analysis in 1.

 nb the capstone exercise may be submitted at any time up to midnight on the very last day of the course.
 Since the work will live on the web, you submit by sending me an email with ‘Capstone Exercise HIST3814o - submitted’ as the subject.
 I will make an archival copy of that project the following day.
 More information on the capstone exercise will be provided below.

 There is no midterm.
 There is no final exam.

-It is OK if your final project doesn’t come together in the way you initially expected.
+It is OK if your capstone exercise doesn’t come together in the way you initially expected.
 I recognize that sometimes, a project fails to come together.
 I believe in ‘productive failure’, where we learn from what works and what doesn’t work.
 I want to explicitly signal to you that it is safe to try something here that might not get to where you want it to go - and that’s ok.
 As long as you discuss honestly and without flinching what worked, what didn’t, why that was, and what you need to know or do moving forward, you stand a very good chance indeed of meeting the requirements of this class.

 As an example, let me share with you the post-mortem of my very first digital history project I did when I joined Carleton, ‘How I lost the crowd’, a project that imploded - and how I salvaged worth from it.

 You do not need to use your real name or identity on any public-facing work that you do in this course.
 Nor do you need to explain to me that you wish to use a pseudonym.
 It is sufficient that you send an email to me with the following message: